kws/global-network-network/docs/creating-your-first-model/README.md

 simply use that persons 'name' attribute.

 You don't even need to restart the server, if you just refresh the person list and you should see the names appearing.

+Now, remember every time you add or edit a model's definition, you will need to create a new  migration with `makemigrations` and then apply them to the database with `migrate`.